-Wall panels were tested in a steel frame with an adjustable top cross-beam that could be raised on lowered to accommodate the various wall heights.
+Wall panels were tested in a steel frame with an adjustable top cross-beam that could be raised or lowered to accommodate the various wall heights.
 Eight 30-ton capacity hydraulic rams were attached to the cross-beam.
 Figure 4.1 shows the loading system and the frame with a 20-ft wall in place.

-Figure 4.2 shows a diagram of the test setup.
-At the base a 1-in thick steel plate was cemented to the laboratory floor by high-strength plaster.
-The wall panel was set on top of this plate on another bed of high-strength plaster.
+Figure 4.2 shows a diagram of the test set-up.
+At the base a 1-in thick steel plate was cemented to the laboratory floor by high strength plaster.
+The wall panel was set on top of this plate on another bed of high strength plaster.
 When the wall was set, care was taken to assure wall plumbness and alignment.
 Another 1-in thick steel plate was cemented to the top of the wall, to prevent wall failure by stress concentration.
-A $4\frac{1}{2}$ -in diameter steel half-round was set on this steel plate with the flat side toward the wall.
-The load was applied to the curved top of this steel half-round through a 4-in thick steel plate which transmitted the load from the eight symmetricallylocated hydraulic rams.
+A 4 1/2-in diameter steel halfround was set on this steel plate with the flat side toward the wall.
+Load was applied to the curved top of this steel half-round through a 4-in thick steel plate which transmitted the load from the eight symmetrically-located hydraulic rams.
 The loading head is shown in figure 4.3.
-The test setup described above was designed to prevent rotation at the base of the wall, while permitting free rotation at the top.
-Sidesway of the top of the wall was minimized by tying the loading frame to the laboratory wall at a height of 23 ft above the floor level.
-Great care was taken to position the wall and the steel half-round precisely in order to apply the load at the desired eccentricity.
-Wall instrumentation is also illustrated schematically in figure 4.2.
-Aluminum tubes of 2-in diameter were attached to the sides of the walls.
-At the upper end these tubes had a pinned connection to the wall and at the lower end they were attached to a guide which kept the tubes in line with the centerline of the wall but permitted them to slide downwards as the wall contracted under the load.
-For the first four 16-ft reinforced wall specimens, aluminum tubing of 1-in diameter was used.
-It was observed, however, that this tubing tended to deflect slightly, and 2-in diameter tubes were used in subsequent tests.
+The test setup described above was designed to prevent rotation at the base of the wall, while permitting free